distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

 - ...tests are displayed but the workloads tested were not the expected ones?
 Then, read `tnf_config.yml` file and confirm you are testing what you want.
 If not, recheck `kbpc_test_config` variable and change it accordingly.
 - ...tests are displayed but we have failed unit tests?
 Follow the log messages and troubleshoot.
 - ...the job is still running and it is stuck on the certsuite execution?
 In this case, we would not be able to see the log files generated during the execution, as they are created just after finishing the execution (e.g. `certsuite-stdout.log` file is created by redirecting the output of the certsuite execution to that file).
 In this case, you will have to navigate to the source path where these files are created and then check them.
 This can be done in the following way:
-    - Firstly, locate the temporary folder created in the job that contains the `cnf-certification-test` cloned repository.
+    - Firstly, locate the temporary folder created in the job that contains the `certsuite` cloned repository.
 This can be found in [this task](https://www.distributed-ci.io/jobs/409a51bc-54e2-43d5-b2d3-30100a7ef7d4/jobStates?sort=date&task=fb97a616-8c4b-4d7a-8b76-8a0cddc1823f) from your `dci-openshift-app-agent` job.
 In this case, the folder is `/tmp/ansible.gvrzgvoa`, and it is saved in the jumphost.
 The output of the task should be something like this:

                 TASK [redhatci.ocp.k8s_best_practices_certsuite : Create temporary directory for certsuite repository] task path: /usr/share/ansible/collections/ansible_collections/redhatci/ocp/roles/k8s_best_practices_certsuite/tasks/pre-run.yml:114